EduardBargues/cicd-template/README.md

 - Lambda developed in C# and dotnet core 3.1.
 - Lambda developed in NodeJs.
 - Lambda developed in Python.
-- API with 3 resources (each one pointing to a different lambda).
+- API with 4 resources (each one pointing to a different lambda).
 - Infrastructure as Code using Terraform 1.x.
 - End to end tests developed in NodeJs with Jest.
-- Performance tests developed in dotnet as a console application.
+- Performance tests developed with [k6](https://k6.io/).
 - Docker images are used to be able to run the web api locally without installing anything.

 ## Features this repo provides